infinitered/rmq/README.md

      - application_stylesheet.rb (inherit from RubyMotionQuery::Stylesheet)
      - your_stylesheet.rb (inherit from ApplicationStylesheet)
      - your_other_stylesheet.rb (inherit from ApplicationStylesheet)
+     - your_view_stylesheet.rb (module, included an any controller's stylesheet that needs it)
    - views
+ - lib
+ - resource
+ - spec
+   - controllers
+   - lib
+   - models
+   - shared
+   - stylers
+   - views

 ### Debugging

+Adding rmq_debug=true to rake turns on some debugging features that are too slow or verbose to include in a normal build.
+It's great for normal use in the simulator, but you'll want to leave it off if you're measuring performance.
 ```
 rake rmq_debug=true
 ```

+Use this to add your optional debugging code
 ```ruby
 rmq.debugging?
 => true